 You can push images from your CI/CD system to DigitalOcean Container Registry.
 For example, you can push a new image to the registry whenever a build with your commit is successful on your source control system.

 To start using your CI/CD system with the registry, you first need to authenticate it to push images to the registry.
 Depending on your CI system, you can use one of the following methods to authenticate it:

-docker commands to push your image to the registry or you can configure your CI system to specify what to build and push the image automatically.
+docker commands to push an image to the registry, or you can configure your CI system to specify what to build and push the image automatically.

 Many CI systems support configuring authentication using a Docker

 config.json file.
 You can fetch this JSON file for your container registry using one of the following methods:

 In the DigitalOcean Control Panel, navigate to the registry page.
 Then, click Actions and select Download Docker Credentials to download the credentials JSON file.

 doctl registry docker-config --read-write.
 If you do not provide the

 --read-write flag, you will receive read-only credentials, which are usually undesirable for CI.